 While OMAAT readers are largely savvy when it comes to maintaining excellent credit, this is something that Americans at large struggle with.

-With that in mind, Chase has recently launched the Chase Slate Edge℠, which is at least worth being aware of.
+With that in mind, Chase has the Chase Slate Edge℠, which is at least worth being aware of.
 This is a replacement for the Chase Slate, which was discontinued for new cardmembers in early 2020.

 Who should consider the Chase Slate Edge?